Tried fresh, human-grade food for your dog yet? 60% Off First Order at Ollie. Redeem Offer

 Crunchy Bites

-Like the Savory Snacks, these Chicken Soup for the Soul treats are also heart-shaped, except that these are yummy snacks in a crunchy, lip-smacking form.
+Like the Savory Snacks, these treats are also heart-shaped, except that these are yummy snacks in a crunchy, lip-smacking form.
 They’re available in three wag-inducing flavors — Peanut Butter, Chicken, and Bacon & Cheese.

 Due to its drier and more crispy form, Crunchy Bites needs less preservatives than the soft Savory Snacks.
 The result is that the ingredients list is far shorter.
 In fact, there are only 8 on the list.